FAQs about TU

 A staff of 75+ full-time faculty and 280+ adjunct professors teach Tiffin University classes.
 At TU, you will never have a graduate or teaching assistant as your professor.
 All faculty members at Tiffin University possess a minimum of a Master's degree.
 These faculty members are experts in their field, and bring a great deal of practical experience and insight to the classroom.

 Visit the Tuition, room and board page for current costs.
 The cost of books varies but averages $1,000 per semester.

 How can I afford to attend Tiffin University?

-The prospect of paying for a college education, when first considered, can be daunting.
-The cost of college is high, but the real value of a college education at TU is even greater.
-Careful planning and financial aid help to close the gap between the cost of an education and need.
+At Tiffin University, we are confident that our students receive a real value for their educational expense.
+We also realize that the cost of any college education can seem significant.
+However, careful planning and financial aid help to close the gap between the cost of your college education and your financial needs.
 You can start the financial aid process by completing the Free Application for Federal Student Aid.
 Tiffin University also awards numerous grants, loans and scholarships.
-For specific information, contact your admissions representative or the Financial Aid Office.
-During the 2005-2006 academic year, more than 90% of Tiffin University students received some financial assistance.
-The average award was $14,286.
+For specific information and/or qualifications, contact your admissions representative or the Office of Financial Aid.
+To note more than 90% of Tiffin University students received some financial assistance.

 Are students required to live on campus?

-All first- and second-year students are required to live on campus unless permanent residence is within a forty-five mile commuting distance.
-Upperclassmen may choose to live on campus or reside in a house or apartment.
+All first, second, and third-year students are required to live on campus unless permanent residence is within a 45 mile commuting distance.
 Real estate in Tiffin is very reasonable and rental properties are available in close proximity to the campus.